 For the LCO method, you first start by applying the process to freshly washed hair and then adding a leave-in conditioner like As I Am Classic Leave-In which helps not only to detangle but provides long lasting moisture.

-Top selling leave-in conditioner
+Our top selling leave-in conditioner

-Next you will use a cream like Mielle Organics Pomegranate and Honey Curl Smoothie to seal and moisturise your ends and then finish it with your favourite oil like Sunny Isle Black Castor Oil to seal the hair and keep moisture in.
+Next you will use a hair moisturising cream like Mielle Organics Pomegranate and Honey Curl Smoothie to seal and moisturise your ends and then finish it with your favourite oil like Sunny Isle Black Castor Oil to seal the hair and keep moisture in.
 Remember the LCO method is best for low porosity hair that needs additional moisture.

-Top selling hair creams and oils
+Our top selling hair oils

 The LOC method can use your same combination of products but instead you will use oil to seal the hair and prevent too much moisture by trapping it in and giving you a chance to absorb all the benefits.
 High porosity hair may take to moisture easier than low porosity hair but always use a water based leave-in so your hair doesn’t get greasy or weighed down.